clemenscodes/lifemastery/README.md

 The pipeline uses NxCloud Distributed Task Execution, so NxCloud usage is required and highly recommended.

+On pull requests, apps get deployed to development projects and after a merge to the main branch, the apps get built for all platforms (Windows, MacOS, Linux) and released using semantic versioning and deployed to production.

 The CI/CD pipeline deploys the landing page to ```Firebase Hosting``` and the finance app to ```Google Cloud Run```, if the ```firebase.sh``` and ```deploy.sh``` scripts in the corresponding projects are adjusted according to the Google projects.

 For the finance app, the CI will copy a standalone Next.js server in a ```Docker``` image, push the image to ```Google Artifact Registry``` and deploy the image with ```Google Cloud Run```.